lanbufan/subFIELD.lab-Covid-19-pub-database/README.md

 # subFIELD.lab-Covid-19-pub-database

-Welcome to the official home of the subFIELD.lab covid-19 [linked] publication database.
+Welcome to the official home of the subFIELD.lab's covid-19 publication database (Link-Cov).
 Research on covid-19 is marching full steam and is being published at a lightning fast speed, and will continue in a foreseeable future, in an increasing number of fields.

 Therefore, we need a unique database project merging multiple sources of bibliometric information on Covid-19 scientific work.
 This is what we are building as an open-source and collaborative effort.
 Please feel free to contact me if you are interested in contributing in any way or if you have any questions.